avg —

 Instructions

-In a separate bowl, mix turmeric with small amount of water to form thick paste.
-Break down all lumps — uniform paste produces uniform colour.
+In a separate bowl, I mix the turmeric with a small amount of water to form a thick paste.
+I grind out all the lumps.

 Tips